-Practicum is a unique course due its experiential nature.
-A variety of instructional methods are utilized in this course including, but not limited to, presentations, role plays, videos, written assignments, personal reflection, lectures, readings, collaboration with others, experiential exercises, and small and large group discussions.
+Internship is a unique course due its experiential nature.
+A variety of instructional methods are utilized in this course including, but not limited to, case presentations, role plays, written assignments, personal reflection, readings, collaboration with others, experiential exercises, and small and large group discussions.